converged-computing/ebpf-hpc/README.md

 # ebpf-hpc

 We are trying to learn about ebpf and create a development environment for ebpf programs that can be ported into Kubernetes.
 We can start with examples from [cilium/ebpf](https://github.com/cilum/ebpf).

+## Goals

+ - Hari wants to profile I/O, with a more lightweight method, granted it can provide minimally the same information.
+ - Vanessa wants to profile stuff in Kubernetes, along with single runs of HPC applications on a large VM, more generally and with a larger scope (beyond I/O).

+## Organization

 What is here?

  - [lima](lima): instructions for running ebpf in a VM (and you can look at the VM to see setup)
  - [meetings](meetings): includes meeting notes, planning, etc.

-## Goals

- - Hari wants to profile I/O, with a more lightweight method, granted it can provide minimally the same information.
- - Vanessa wants to profile stuff in Kubernetes, with a larger scope beyond I/O.

-## Organization

- - [kubernetes](kubernetes): testing approaches for that.
+ - [bcc](bcc): experimenting with the bpf compiler collection ([bcc](https://github.com/iovisor/bcc))
+ - [kubernetes](kubernetes): understanding how eBPF fits into Kubernetes.

 ## Learning